secretlycarl/onboarderr/README.md

 # Introducing Onboarderr

+PLEX ONBOARDINF SS

 Onboarderr serves as a sort of advertisement site for a host's Plex and Audiobookshelf servers, with instructions for new users (and a few admin tools).

-PLEX ONBOARDINF SS
+It's not exactly plug and play, as I tried to make it customizable for each host and there's a lot to tweak before sharing it with users.
+Please read the readme!

 As someone who's never made a website before, I made this to accomplish a few goals -